ambuda-org/ambuda/docs/installation.rst

 These two should be enough to play around with Ambuda.
 But for the full experience, we recommend running all of the scripts in `ambuda/seed`.

+If you see a `KeyError` related to `FLASK_ENV`, make sure to set your environment variables, as detailed in the previous section.

 .. note::